 Lloyds Banking Group remains committed to collaborating with suppliers to tackle climate change and ensure it is embedded within the strategy and governance of their organisations.
-Reducing suppliers' emissions is a key component of its sustainability strategy.
-Lloyds Banking Group asks suppliers to work towards and to help drive progress towards a lower carbon future.
-Sustainability questions now form a part of all supplier tender processes with appropriate contractual wording being embedded as contracts are then agreed.
+Suppliers reducing their emissions is a key component of the Group's sustainability strategy.
+Lloyds Banking Group asks suppliers to help drive progress towards a lower carbon future.
+Sustainability questions now form a part of all supplier tender processes.